North American River Otter

 How you can support this project

-My goal with this project is to create a collection of powerful storytelling images of the watershed sentinels of the Oregon Coast, which can become a traveling educational exhibit, a visual presentation for a lecture series, and other tools useful to inform and empower residents to protect and conserve their local watershed habitats and the species that rely upon them.
+My goal with this project is to create a collection of powerful storytelling images of the watershed sentinels of the Oregon Coast that will become tools to inform and empower citizens to protect and conserve their local watershed habitats and the species that rely upon them.
+This will include: